You’ve tested your water and it was revealed that you have higher than normal arsenic levels.

 Also the amount of arsenic does matter.
-Though an RO filter will bring your arsenic down to acceptable levels, the size of the filter will need to be in line with the amount of contaminants that need to be removed.
+Though an RO filter will bring your arsenic down, the size of the filter will need to be in line with the amount of contaminants that need to be removed.

-The advantages of having a reverse osmosis well water filter for arsenic:
+Advantages of having a reverse osmosis water filter for arsenic:

 - Removes 99.9% of contaminants

 - Very low in maintenance

 - Doesn’t add any chemicals to the water

 - Removes other heavy metals and dissolved solids

 There are some disadvantages to using a reverse osmosis filter.
 One is that it slows down your water flow unless you use a light commercial one.

 The taste of the water can also be bland since you are removing so many of the minerals that give your water taste.